cursorless-dev/cursorless/docs/contributing/adding-a-new-package.md

 pnpm add some-package
 ```

 from the `packages/foo` directory.
 Note that `some-package` could be a local package, eg `@cursorless/common`.
-In that case, you need to re-run `pnpm -w meta-updater` after adding the dependency, so that the Typescript references can be updated.
+In that case, you need to re-run `pnpm -w fix:meta` after adding the dependency, so that the Typescript references can be updated.